 The value of compensation claims for a supermarket slip and fall depends on:

-People seeking pain and suffering compensation for supermarket or shopping centre slip and fall accidents can generally receive financial damages, including:
+People seeking compensation for supermarket or shopping centre slip and fall accidents can generally receive financial damages for the following:

 What You Must Prove for Supermarket Injury Claims